supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Boolean Function.md

 ---
 ## Relationship between Complement and Dual of Boolean Functions

 > [!youtube]
 > [Complement, Dual of a Boolean Function | Self Dual | Positive, Negative Logic System | Digital Logic - YouTube](https://www.youtube.com/watch?v=qed3vHqJicM)

 > [!NOTE]
-> Dual of a boolean function can easily found if the function contains only literals and NOT, AND and OR operations (no other operations).
+> Dual of a boolean function can easily found if the function contains only literals, NOT, AND and OR operations (no other operations).
+If the given function does not contain those operations, then it can be simplified to any of the standard forms.

 ![[Boolean Function-20240517191636112.webp]]
 ![[Boolean Function-20240517195617657.webp]]